 UPDATE #2: I’ve been told that the above test was done on an “older” blend (Shakeology Greenberry) that has since been rectified.
 This may be so.
 Personally, I’m not willing to take a second chance when a brand does something like this.
 Especially not a brand that is THE most expensive on the market and touts their “premium” ingredients as the reason for the high cost.
 This isn’t a case of lead paint.
 This is ingesting lead in a health supplement…

-Here are some alternative to Shakeology that I’ve had success with:
+Here are some alternatives to Shakeology that I’ve had success with:

 Garden of Life Raw Vegan Meal Replacement